HMS Mermaid (1761)

 HMS Mermaid was a Mermaid-class sixth-rate frigate of the Royal Navy.
 She was first commissioned in April 1761 under Captain George Watson and built in Blaydes Yard in Kingston-Upon-Hull.

+Sometime in May, 1777 she captured "Elizabeth".
+On 5 June, 1777 she recaptured "2 Betsys" off Cape Negro, Nova Scotia.

+On 30 July, 1777 she captured "Hero" off Cape Sable.
+On 29 August, 1777 she recaptured "Fanny" off the Seal Islands.
+Sometime in September, 1777 recaptured "Sophia" off Barrington.
+On 1 March, 1778 she captured schooner Rebecca off St. Georges Bank.

-On 8 July 1778, the 50 gun Sagittaire and the 64-gun Fantasque forced HMS Mermaid to beach herself at Cape Henhlopen.
+On 8 July 1778, the 50 gun Sagittaire and the 64-gun Fantasque forced HMS Mermaid to beach herself at Cape Henlopen.